1st Middlesex Engineers: Volunteer Force

-Also from 1863 the new 1st Essex, 1st London and 1st Tower Hamlets EVCs were administratively linked to the 1st Middlesex (these units became independent from 1871, 1868 and 1868 respectively).
+From 1863, the new 1st Essex, 1st London and 1st Tower Hamlets EVCs were administratively linked to the 1st Middlesex (these units became independent from 1871, 1868 and 1868 respectively).

 The unit outgrew its headquarters (HQ) at the South Kensington Museum and moved a short distance to Whitehead's Grove in Chelsea (it dropped its '(South Kensington)' subtitle in 1862) and in 1865 opened a purpose-built drill hall in College Street (today's Elystan Street) in Chelsea, designed by Capt Francis Fowke, RE, who had designed the new South Kensington Museum (the V&A).
 MacLeod relinquished command in 1871 and was appointed honorary colonel of the corps.

-By the end of 1873 the corps had dwindled to 210 men in six companies and a recruiting campaign was held, which brought it back up to nine companies, including two (A and G) in Marylebone and one based at the Royal Indian Engineering College, Cooper's Hill, near Egham.
-When the 1st Sussex Engineers was raised in Eastbourne in 1890 it was attached to the 1st Middlesex until 1892 when it was transferred to the 1st Hampshire.
+By the end of 1873, the corps had dwindled to 210 men in six companies and a recruiting campaign was held, which brought it back up to nine companies, including two (A and G) in Marylebone and one based at the Royal Indian Engineering College, Cooper's Hill, near Egham.
+When the 1st Sussex Engineers was raised in Eastbourne in 1890, it was attached to the 1st Middlesex until 1892, when it was transferred to the 1st Hampshires.
 The Tonbridge School Cadet Corps was affiliated with the 1st Middlesex in 1893.
 All the EVCs' titles were changed to simply 'Royal Engineers (Volunteers)' in 1896.

 Active service

-In 1882 the 1st Middlesex offered a detachment for service in the Egyptian Campaign of 1882, which was accepted.
+In 1882, the 1st Middlesex offered a detachment for service in the Egyptian Campaign of 1882, which was accepted.
 (Note: This detachment must have been very small: the RE History suggests that most of the 18 Volunteers on the campaign came from units in the North of England.)

 After Black Week in December 1899, the Volunteers were invited to send active service units to assist the Regulars in the Second Boer War.
 The 1st Middlesex Engineers sent a detachment of one officer and 25 other ranks (ORs) to work with the Royal Engineers (RE).
 They embarked at Southampton aboard the Tintagel Castle with similar sections from 11 other EVCs on 10 March 1900.
 The ship arrived at Cape Town on 31 March.
 The detachments returned home after a year's service, but the 1st Middlesex sent a second detachment in 1901.
 Members of the 1st Middlesex also volunteered for other active service units, bringing the total of those who served in South Africa to two officers and 100 ORs, of whom five died.